Yelp/jnuc-2022/account_demobilization_tool/README.md

-# account_demobilization_tool
+# Account demobilization tool

 ## Intro

-The scripts in this repo are as-is and will require adaptation to work in your environment.
+The scripts in this repository will require adaptation to work in your environment.

-Please use this as general inspiration when designing the demobilization process for your users!
+Please use this as general inspiration when designing your own demobilization process!

 ## Building